TriangularCube/cfn-faunadb-resource/README.md

-# Potentially Obsolete
-This library is probably rendered obsolete by the introduction of FaunaDB's GraphQL API, as that takes care of creating and updating Collections, indices, and other such tasks.

----

 # FaunaDB CloudFormation custom resource

-This project is a Lambda function for creating a Collections and Indices (in the collection) in FaunaDB as a CloudFormation Custom Resource, as well as a Serverless Template for deploying it to AWS.
+This project is a Lambda function for creating a Collections and Indexes (in the collection) in FaunaDB as a CloudFormation Custom Resource, as well as a Serverless Template for deploying it to AWS.